yarbjs/yarb/readme.md

 `parcel public/index.html --open`

 under the hood.
 This tells Parcel to start, with `public/index.html` as its input.
-This also transpiles all your SCSS and JSX files automagically, and runs the built-in Parcel webserver at `http://localhost:1234`.
+This also bundles all your SCSS and JS/JSX files automagically, and runs the built-in Parcel webserver at `http://localhost:1234`.
 Neat!

 ## Todo
-- [x] YARB uses `HashRouter` due to some weirdness with `BrowserRouter`, which puts (as you might expect) hashes in your URLs.
-I'll fix this in a future release.
+???

 ## See Also
 - [Nick Jones](https://www.nickmjones.me) (I made this 👋)